 Esther Swift celebrates local poets and composers, including two new works, commissioned by the Edwin Morgan Trust to mark his centenary year.

-Broadcast on Wednesday 26 May at 7:30pm and available to view on demand for a further 9 days.
+Broadcast on Wednesday 26 May at 7:30pm and available to view on demand until 4th June.

 Harpist, composer and singer Esther Swift is internationally recognised for her contribution to the pedal harp and her distinct compositions and songwriting style.